flashxio/knor/README.md

 ## Formatting data directly from other languages

+For *knori* and *knord* the format can be produced by any binary writing utility in any language. **NOTE: ** *knors* is a custom format that should be generated using the `convert_matrix` utility.
+Below are a couple examples of writing *knori* and *knord* format from some higher-level languages.

 ### `R`

 The following is an example of how to take an R data frame